 De Beers has officially launched a new range of jewellery called ‘Lightbox’ to showcase the machine-made diamond at the JFK show in Las Vegas.

 De Beers Company’s executive vice-president of corporate affairs, David Prager, and Sally Morrison, who is heading up the lab-grown fashion jewellery brand, say;

 “We regularly look at developments in the jewellery sector, and over the past 18 months, we undertook extensive research to gain a deep understanding of consumer views and perceptions of lab-grown diamonds.”

 “This research revealed that consumers do see a place for lab-grown diamonds in jewellery, but that they see them as fun products that belong in fashion jewellery, and that they feel their pricing should reflect this”

-For now, they are limiting their new collection to the US but how long before they launch it worldwide and move it into their precious jewellery and you see it for sale in their flagship London Store in Bond Street?
+For now, they are limiting their new collection to the US, but how long before they launch it worldwide and move it into their precious jewellery and you see it for sale in their flagship London store in Bond Street?

-THE SAY THE BENEFITS OF LAB DIAMONDS
+THEY SAY THE BENEFITS OF LAB DIAMONDS